vlgiitr/papers_we_read/summaries/instructscene.md

 <img src="../images/instructscene.png" height=250>
 <br><i>Overview of Methodolyogy</i> <br></br></p>

-The main steps of the process proposed in this paper could be broken down into the following pointers:
+The main components of the process proposed in this paper could be broken down into the following pointers:

 - Feature Quantization: Employs a vector-quantized variational autoencoder to compress high-dimensional semantic features of objects into a compact codebook, capturing intrinsic characteristics like color, material, and geometric shape while reducing computational complexity.
 - Semantic Graph Prior: Develops a discrete diffusion model that independently diffuses object categories, semantic features, and spatial relationships, creating a probabilistic semantic graph that captures the essence of the user's instructions while maintaining flexibility in scene representation.